Feature|Articles|November 26, 2025

 The future of optometry: Dr Katie Rachon spreads the advocacy love

 “I thought that was so cool that he could do that from a routine eye exam,” Rachon said.
-“I actually had never had an eye exam up until that point,” Rachon said.
-“So I started looking into it, and I found that there’s a lot of stuff that optometrists could detect and treat, and there was a wide variation [of] how optometry was practiced.
+“I actually had never had an eye exam up until that point.
+So I started looking into it, and I found that there [was] a lot of stuff that optometrists could detect and treat, and there was a wide variation [in] how optometry was practiced.
 I was really interested in all the technology that optometry was using, and working one-on-one with people is something that I really enjoyed.”

 Leadership via education

-She stated that having that volunteer experience as a student was particularly valuable because it served as an introduction for what patient care can mean for a community of people.
+She stated that having that volunteer experience as a student was particularly valuable because it served as an introduction to what patient care can mean for a community of people.
 “It really was inspiring to try and get involved in some way to be able to give back to the community,” Rachon said.
-“That’s one of my goals, probably my short-term goals in the next few years: How can I expand on that experience that I had in optometry school?”
+“That’s one of my goals, probably my short-term goals, in the next few years: How can I expand on that experience that I had in optometry school?”

 Residency

-She stated that she chose the residency at Bennett and Bloom because it was a high volume site that would allow her a full scope of practice.
+She stated that she chose the residency at Bennett and Bloom because it was a high-volume site that would allow her a full scope of practice.
 “I was able to do minor surgical procedures and all 3 laser procedures at that site, and I was able to take that knowledge that I had to a state that did not have those privileges and use that to aid them in getting their bill passed,” Rachon said.

 Advocacy

-VOA Immediate Past President Jacqueline Theis, OD, FAAO, also weighed in on Rachon’s contributions to advocacy endeavors, stating, “Dr. Katie Rachon brings energy, courage, and a deep commitment to patient care and professional advocacy.
+VOA Immediate Past President Jacqueline Theis, OD, FAAO, also weighed in on Rachon’s contributions to advocacy endeavors, stating, “Dr Katie Rachon brings energy, courage, and a deep commitment to patient care and professional advocacy.
 She joined Virginia without laser privileges, stepped into leadership, and was instrumental in helping the state achieve scope expansion.
 She is talented, collaborative, and exactly the kind of leader our profession needs.”

 Profession